teddygroves/bibat/docs/index.rst

     $ pip install bibat

-To install the latest version of bibat from github:
+To install the latest version of bibat from GitHub:

 .. code:: sh